6 Best Bear Canisters for Backpacking in 2026 – Keep Food Safe

 Capacity vs. Trip Length

 How many days are you planning to be out there?
 This is a biggie!
-If you’re just going for a couple of nights, don’t need a huge canister.
+If you’re just going for a couple of nights, you don’t need a large canister.
 But if you’re heading out for a week, you’ll need one with enough capacity to hold all your food and scented items.
 A general rule of thumb is that a canister holding 600-700 cubic inches (about 10-12 liters) will store 3-5 days of food for one person.

 Visibility in Low Light